toddledev/documentation/docs/01-about/index.md

 At Nordcraft, we're proud of our growing community where designers and developers are sharing their exciting projects built with Nordcraft.

 ::: tip
-Join the community [Nordcraft Discord](https://discord.gg/nordcraft) to keep up to date with new feature releases, ask for help, suggest improvements to the Nordcraft experience, and connect with other Nordcraft designers and developers.
+Join the over 3000 designers and developers in the [Nordcraft Discord](https://discord.gg/nordcraft) to keep up to date with new feature releases, ask for help, suggest improvements to the Nordcraft experience, and connect with other Nordcraft designers and developers.
 :::